Quantum recurrences and the arithmetic of Floquet dynamics: Summary and Discussion

 We applied this method to a well-known $\delta$-kicked model: the quantum kicked top, an angular momentum system.
 For a given spin (angular momentum) value, the Hamiltonian is parameterized by two dimensionless quantities, $\alpha$ and $\kappa$.
 We investigated exact recurrences in the quantum kicked top for $\alpha = \pi/2$ across all values of $\kappa$ for $j = 3/2$.
 We showed that, despite the Hilbert space being 4-dimensional, there are many values of $\kappa$ for which the system is neither quasi-periodic nor periodic.
 Using a similar method, we also studied the kicked top for $j = 2$, with $\alpha = \pi/2$ and various values of $\kappa$.
-We studied 500 different values of $\kappa$ of the form $\kappa=\frac{p}{q} \pi \in [0,4j\pi]$ and report that no additional recurrences are found beyond those previously identified in \cite{anand_davis_ghose_2024}.
+We studied 500 different values of $\kappa$ of the form $\kappa=\frac{p}{q} \pi \in [0,4j\pi]$ and report that no additional recurrences were found beyond those previously identified in \cite{anand_davis_ghose_2024}.
+Moreover, previous studies have argued that the rationality of kicked top parameters is sufficient to ensure exact recurrences \cite{Ruebeck_Pattanayak_2017}.
+In contrast, our earlier work \cite{anand_davis_ghose_2024} gave numerical evidence that this condition is in fact insufficient.
+Here we strengthened that statement to a rigorous proof, showing that even in a deeply quantum regime (i.e.\ a low-spin kicked top) with rational Hamiltonian parameters, exact recurrences can be impossible to realize.
+This highlights the nontrivial and highly constrained nature of quantum recurrences and how abstract number-theoretic properties of a quantum mechanical system can manifest into global, state-independent statements about its dynamics.
+Interesting future work could be to determine precisely what physical or mathematical property of a Floquet unitary guarantees an exact recurrence.